lethargilistic/OpenYourMouth/FromTheGrill/SpatchcockTurkey.md

 8. Put lid on grill and do not remove for one hour.

-9. At one hour mark: remove lid, put on a fresh chunk of hickory and install your remote thermometer's probe into the thickest part of the turkey's breast.
+9. Remove lid, put on a fresh chunk of hickory, and install your remote thermometer's probe into the thickest part of the turkey's breast.
 Set receiver unit to 155 degrees or closest temp underneath that as possible and keep it close to you.

 10. At 155 degrees, remove turkey from grill.
 Allow turkey to rest, undisturbed, for 15 minutes before carving.
 This will allow turkey to finish coming up to temperature and the juices will redistribute internally.

 11. Carve and serve your delicious, moist, smokey turkey.
-Then listen to everyone rave about how great it is.
+Listen to everyone rave about how great it is.

 `Note 1: Original author uses a standard 22" Weber Kettle Grill.`